Psychology (PSY)

 Studies the nature of abnormal behavior and its social significance; description, dynamics, and causes of psychological disorder; methods of diagnosis, therapy, and ecological interactions; and supporting and accompanying abnormal adjustments.

-Course offered: OFAL
+Course offered: FA (odd yrs)

 PSY323 Personality (3 course hours)